-Setup Option Virtual Only Virtual converted to Physical Both Virtual and Physical cards offered Card Manufacturer Not required Required for the physical card Required for the physical card Key exchange Required Required CVV key, optional PGP key if virtual card image is required Required for the physical card Required for the physical card Mastercard/Visa Card validation Not required Required for the physical card Required for the physical card PAN Unique per card Virtual and physical card have the same PAN.
+Setup Option Virtual Only Virtual converted to Physical Both Virtual and Physical cards offered Thredd Scheme setup 1 Thredd Scheme 1 Scheme 2 Thredd schemes required Product setup 1 Thredd Product 1 Thredd Product 2 Thredd products required if Virtual and Physical cards have different sub-BINs.
+If Virtual and Physical cards share the same PANs, then one product is required per currency and country of issue.
+Card Manufacturer Not required Required for the physical card Required for the physical card Key exchange Required Required CVV key, optional PGP key if virtual card image is required Required for the physical card Required for the physical card Mastercard/Visa Card validation Not required Required for the physical card Required for the physical card PAN Unique per card Virtual and physical card have the same PAN.
 Unique per card REST-based Cards API Use Card Create Use the Create a Card API to create the virtual card and the Convert Card API to convert to a physical card 3 .
 Use Card Create SOAP Web Services API Use Card Create Use the Create a Card web service to create the virtual card and the Convert Card web service to convert to a physical card 4 .
-Use Card Create Card Activation 5 On card create Physical card set to inactive and must be activated on delivery.
-Once activated, the virtual card cannot be used.
-Virtual card activated on card create Physical card activated on delivery.
+Use Card Create Card Activation 5 On card create Physical card set to inactive and must Virtual card activated on card create

-$^{^3}$ Cards can be set up to convert with a different PAN if required (not recommended).
+3Cards can be set up to convert with a different PAN if required (not recommended).

-$^{^4\}mathrm{Cards}$ can be set up to convert with a different PAN if required (not recommended).
+4Cards can be set up to convert with a different PAN if required (not recommended).

-$^{^5\}mbox{Set}$ via Thredd API on card create or card convert.
+5Set via Thredd API on card create or card convert.